 After Victor abandons his promise to the monster, the monster declares: “Slave, I before reasoned with you, but you have proved yourself unworthy of my condescension.
 Remember that I have power; you believe yourself miserable, but I can make you so wretched that the light of day will be hateful to you.
 You are my creator, but I am your master;–obey!”

-In other words, light – enlightenment – the domain of day and of the analytical mind will bite us in the butt without balance.
+In other words, light – enlightenment – the domain of day and of the analytical mind will destroy us unless the scales are indeed balanced.

 And look at us now in the year 2016 A.D.
 Are we not slaves to technology?
 We have done a rather crappy job of maintaining anything even resembling balance.
 Our planet is completely out of whack, especially concerning the degradation of our planet’s biosphere.
 Arguably, not all of it is man made, but man has been a first tier donor.